 JEWISH BURIAL TRADITIONS

-The Liepaja Jewish Heritage Foundation is grateful to receive donations towards the improvement of the Liepaja Jewish Cemetery.
+The Liepaja Jewish Heritage Foundation is grateful to receive donations towards restoration and preservation of the Liepaja Jewish Cemetery.

 E-mail : email@example.com